yehia67/documentation/hub/0.1/how-to-guides/install-the-signing-server.md

 	./bazel-bin/signing_server/signing_server \
 	--salt CHANGETHIS \
 	--authMode ssl \
-	--authMode=ssl \
-	--sslKey server.key \
+	--sslKey docs/ssl/server.key \
-	-sslCert server.crt \
+	--sslCert docs/ssl/server.crt \
-	--sslCA ca.crt \
+	--sslCA docs/ssl/ca.crt \
 	--listenAddress 0.0.0.0:50051
 	```

 	:::warning:Warning
-	Use the same salt as the salt you used in the [Hub configuration](../how-to-guides/install-hub.md#run-hub).
+	Use the same salt as the one you used in the [Hub configuration](../how-to-guides/install-hub.md#run-hub).
 	:::

 3. Make the start.sh file executable